adamlui/js-utils/minify.js/README.md

 - Minify all JavaScript files in the **current directory** (outputs to `min/`):

    ```
-   minifyjs
+   minify-js
    ```

 - Minify all JavaScript files in a **specific directory** (outputs to `path/to/your/directory/min/`):

    ```
-   minifyjs path/to/your/directory
+   minify-js path/to/your/directory
    ```

 - Minify a **specific file** (outputs to `path/to/your/min/file.min.js`):

    ```
-   minifyjs path/to/your/file.js
+   minify-js path/to/your/file.js
    ```

 - Specify both **input and output** directories (outputs to `output_folder/`):

    ```
-   minifyjs input_folder output_folder
+   minify-js input_folder output_folder
    ```

 ## 🏛️ MIT License